napari/napari/docs/source/explanations/rendering.md

 ![octree](images/octree.png)

-We can use our octree for 2D images by only using four children per node instead of eight.
+We can use our octree for 2D images by only setting four children per node instead of eight.
 This effectively makes it a quadtree.
 The memory wasted by not using the other four children is minimal relative to the size of the data, and we'd rather use the same data structure and code for 2D and 3D.

 ## Beyond Images

-Images are the marquee type data for Napari, but Napari can also display geometry such as points, shapes and meshes.
+Images are the marquee data type for Napari, but Napari can also display geometry such as points, shapes and meshes.
 The `ChunkLoader` and octree should work for any layer type, but there will be additional challenges to make things work well with non-image layers:

 1. Downsampling images is fast and well understood, but "downsampling" geometry is called decimation and it can be slow and complicated.
-Also this is no one definitive decimation, there will be complicated trade-offs for speed and quality.
+Also there is not one definitive decimation, there will be complicated trade-offs for speed and quality.
-2. Sometimes we will to want downsample versions of things into a format that represents the data but does not look like the data.
+2. Sometimes we will to want downsample geometry into a format that represents the data but does not look like the data.
 For example we might want to display a heatmap instead of millions of tiny points.
 This will require new code we did not need for image layers.
 3. With images the data density is spatially uniform but with geometry there might be pockets of super high density data.
 For example the data might have millions of points or triangles in a tiny geographic area.
-   This might tax the rendering in a ways that uniform images did not.
+   This might tax the rendering in new ways that images did not.

 ## Appendix